RedisLabs/redislabs-helm/README.md

 ```

 ### Generate static files
-To generate static yaml files from an override yaml file you can run the following command (note the output dir should exists before running this):
+To generate static yaml files from the chart file you can run the following command (note the output dir should exists before running this):
 ```bash
 helm template --namespace redis -n 'prod' ./redis-enterprise -f ./redis-enterprise/values.yaml -f ./override.yaml --output-dir /tmp/helm_out
 ```
+> override files are not mandatory, its only needed if one would like to override the defaults values.

 ### Configuration options